debops/debops/docs/ansible/roles/debops.stunnel/defaults-configuration.rst

 By default, ``debops.stunnel`` role does not configure the firewall to enable access to the server port from the outside.
-To do that, you can add the parameters below to the tunnel definition. `debops.ferm`_ role will be used to configure the ``iptables``/``ip6tables`` firewall using ``ferm``.
+To do that, you can add the parameters below to the tunnel definition. :ref:`debops.ferm` role will be used to configure the ``iptables``/``ip6tables`` firewall using ``ferm``.

 Firewall configuration will be performed on all hosts by default.
 To only